On the existence of powerful p-values and e-values for composite hypotheses: Introduction

 Finally, likelihood ratios play an intimate role throughout our paper, but in rather different ways than classical hypothesis testing results.
-For general composite nulls and alternatives, generalized likelihood ratio based methods require certain regularity conditions (that we omit for brevity) in order for Wilks' theorem~\citep{wilks1938large} to apply, which in turn yields an asymptotically exact p-value.
+For general composite nulls and alternatives, generalized likelihood ratio-based methods require certain regularity conditions in order for Wilks' theorem~\citep{wilks1938large} to apply, which in turn yields an asymptotically exact p-value.
 An alternative, recent e-value approach is taken by universal inference~\citep{wasserman2020universal}.
-Our paper takes a very different approach, designing non-asymptotically exact p-values (\textbf{Q1}) or non-asymptotically conservative p-values (\textbf{Q3}), and also doing the same for e-values (\textbf{Q2, Q4}).
-We do not impose the regularity conditions required for Wilks' theorem to hold (our assumptions are different, and quite mild), and we are interested in when such p-values or e-values exist and how one can construct them (\textbf{Q5}).
+Our paper takes a very different approach, designing non-asymptotically exact p-values \textbf{(Q-exact-p)} or non-asymptotically conservative p-values \textbf{(Q-general-p)}, and also doing the same for e-values \textbf{(Q-exact-e, Q-general-e)}.
+We do not impose the regularity conditions required for Wilks' theorem to hold (our assumptions are different and quite mild), and we are interested in when such p-values or e-values exist and how one can construct them \textbf{(Q-power)}.
 As a rough, but instructive, intuition for how likelihood ratios play a role in our work, when deriving exact p-values or e-values, our method tries to find a transport map that can simultaneously transport the entire composite $\P$ into a single uniform $U$, while simultaneously transporting the composite $\Q$ into some distribution $F \neq U$.
-Now, having effectively converted the given composite problem into a point null $U$ and a point alternative $F$, one can use simple likelihood ratios to design either the p-values or e-values.
+Now, having effectively converted the given composite problem into a point null $U$ and a point alternative $F$, one can use simple likelihood ratios to design either the p-values or e-values.\\